On the k-Fibonacci-Like Numbers

 The first few k-Fibonacci-Like numbers are

-Particular case of k− generalized Fibonacci number is
+Particular case of k-Fibonacci-Like number

 3. Properties of k-Fibonacci-Like Numbers3.1.
 First Explicit Formula for k-Fibonacci-Like Numbers